Kee Bird: In the media

-The attempted repair and return of the Kee Bird was documented in the British Channel 4 Encounters episode "Treasure of the Humboldt Glacier" first shown on April 23, 1995; it was later show in the US as "B-29 Frozen in Time" in the NOVA on January 30, 1996.
+The attempted repair and return of the Kee Bird was documented in the British Channel 4 Encounters episode "Treasure of the Humboldt Glacier" first shown on April 23, 1995; it was later shown in the US as "B-29 Frozen in Time" on an episode of the series NOVA on January 30, 1996.
 The effort to recover the aircraft was also documented in the book Hunting Warbirds: The Obsessive Quest for the Lost Aircraft of World War II by Carl Hoffman, published in 2001.